 Google is dismissing speculation that commercial considerations play a role in how it ranks Web sites, as a

-of a Google search results list with dollar values for each link makes the blogosphere rounds.
+screenshot of a Google search results list with dollar values for each link makes the blogosphere rounds.

 The French-language Zorgloob blog, which focuses on Google issues, first ran the screenshot on Tuesday, prompting discussions in online forums and other Web publications.